Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If you will be spending $1,500 per quarter ($6,000 per year) in popular rotating 5x bonus categories (which in the past have included restaurants, gas stations, mobile wallets, department stores, and Amazon), you can potentially earn more cash back (or Ultimate Rewards points) with the Chase Freedom.
 You can earn up to $75 cash back (7,500 Chase Ultimate Rewards points) each quarter ($1,500 X 5%), for a total of $300 cash back (or 30,000 Chase Ultimate Rewards points) per year ($75 X 4 quarters), in addition to your non-bonus-category spending.

 Suppose you plan on spending $20,000 annually on either card, making the most of the 5% bonus categories every quarter.
 Your yearly earnings would look something like the following:

 - Chase Freedom Unlimited: $300 cash back ($20,000 X 1.5%)

-In this comparison, you would earn more cash back / points using the Chase Freedom, if you spend the maximum each quarter in the bonus categories.
+In this comparison, you would earn more cash back/points using the Chase Freedom, if you spend the maximum each quarter in the bonus categories.
 But for some, the hassle of tracking rotating categories isn’t worth it.
 So it really comes down to your personal preference and spending habits, and how comfortable you are with tracking categories.

 Best Redemption Value

 Both the Chase Freedom Unlimited and Chase Freedom cards earn Chase Ultimate Rewards points, which you can redeem for cash back or travel through the Chase Ultimate Rewards travel portal at a value of 1 cent per point.
 In other words, redeeming 10,000 points would equate to $100 in cash back or travel.

 But if you also have the Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Ink Business Preferred Credit Card, you can combine your points to one of these cards and redeem points at a rate of either 1.25 or 1.5 cents per point (depending on the card) through the Chase Ultimate Rewards Travel Portal.

 You can also move your points to valuable Chase transfer partners, like Hyatt or United Airlines, for potentially more value.

 Lowest Annual Fee